 The Mining and Petroleum Gateway Panel (the Panel) is an independent body constituted under the Mining SEPP.
-It was established on 4 October 2013 with 6 members, including chairperson Mr Terry Short.
+It was established on 4 October 2013.
 More information on members and their areas of expertise can be found here.

 The Panel is one of the key elements of the NSW Government's Strategic Regional Land Use Policy, a suite of initiatives to better protect the State's agricultural and water resources from the potential impacts of mining and coal seam gas activities.